-Bath & West Community Energy Fund supports local community projects that target carbon reduction and/or fuel poverty and has to date distributed around £145,000 to this fund to provide grants to support local community action.
+Bath & West Community Energy Fund supports local community projects that target carbon reduction and/or fuel poverty.
+BWCE has given the BWCE Fund and other charitable organisations £205,000 to date and over £185,000 of this has been distributed in grants to support local community action.

 To see the sorts of community projects that received funding in 2019, 2018, 2017, 2016 and 2015, see the links on the top right of this web page.
 Examples of projects supported include local food production, energy efficiency improvements in community buildings, re-use and recycling projects, fuel poverty programmes, solar water pumping at a community orchard, schools projects, water conservation, energy audits and energy advice among many other things.